Fossetts Farm Stadium: Stadium planning application and setbacks (2000-2002)

-Further plans (2006-2007)
+Stadium and leisure/retail plans (2006-2011)

 In March 2006, Martin bought out Delancy's shareholding in Southend United, and planned a new Council submission about a combined 17,000-seat stadium, retail and leisure development at Fossett's Farm.
-On 3 August 2006 local media reported that work was to start in 2007 on a £25 million 22,000 superstadium.
+On 3 August 2006 local media reported that work was to start in 2007 on a £25 million 22,000 super-stadium.
 Martin stated that "plans are at an advanced stage now" and added that they would be submitted in late September 2006 after which there will be a 16-week public consultation.
 The new ground has been designed by Populous, formerly known as HOK Sport.

 In January 2007, Southend Borough Council gave planning permission for a new 22,000-seater stadium at Fossetts Farm, with Rochford District Council following suit 24 hours later.
 On 6 March 2008, permission to develop Fossetts Farm was given by the government.

-Commercial deal (2020-present)
+In November 2011, two contractors - Bowmer + Kirkland and McLaren Construction - were reported to be competing for the £30m, 14,000-seat stadium construction contract, with the development part-funded by retailer Sainsbury's and now including social housing.